JiPaix/xdccJS/README.md

-  --no-randomize             Disable nickname randomization -w, --wait [number]        Wait time (in seconds) in channel(s) before sending download request (default: 0) --botNameMatch             Block downloads if the bot's name does not match the request --save-profile [string]    Save current options as a profile --delete-profile [string]  Delete profile --set-profile [string]     Set profile as default
+  --no-randomize             Disable nickname randomization -w, --wait [number]        Wait time (in seconds) in channel(s) before sending download request (default: 0) --botNameMatch             Block downloads if the bot's name does not match the request --queue                    Regex to detect when a bot moves your request into a queue --save-profile [string]    Save current options as a profile --delete-profile [string]  Delete profile --set-profile [string]     Set profile as default